Request for Accommodations/Documentation of a Disability

 All requests for accommodations will be assessed by the Office of Accessibility Resources and Services through an interactive process with the student.
 It is OARS’ general practice to discuss accommodations directly with the student requesting them prior to approval and to consider the student's history of accommodation, self-report of necessary accommodations, and documentation from a relevant treating professional.
 OARS may request further information from the student and/or treating professional and may make its own recommendations for alternative, reasonable accommodations which are more appropriate to address individual circumstances in the context of Hampshire courses and curricula.
 Students will be notified in a timely manner by OARS when requests are approved, modified, or denied.
 Students can request additional accommodations at any time or appeal denial of accommodations.

 (Please find more about academic contracts and accommodations here: Guidelines for Academic Progress.)

 Request for Accommodations at the Five Colleges

 Hampshire students frequently take courses at the other four colleges in the Five College consortium.
 If a student documents a disability at their home college, they do not need to engage the same process at the other colleges.
-Requests for accommodations in courses at other colleges can be made through the director of OARS at Hampshire, who will certify that the student is recognized as a person with a disability and list approved accommodations on the Five College accommodations form.
-The student is then responsible for taking the form to the accessibility services office at the host institution.
+Requests for accommodations in courses at other colleges can be made with OARS staff, who will certify that the student is recognized as a person with a disability and approved for accommodations at Hampshire College.
+The student is then responsible for bringing verification of accommodation from their home institution to the accessibility services office at the host institution.
 The final decision regarding the appropriateness or feasibility of such a request for accommodation rests with the accessibility services administrator at the other campus.
-Though the hosting institution’s accessibility services staff will consult with OARS when appropriate to support students as proactively as possible, any formal grievances regarding barriers or discrimination encountered at another institution in the Five Colleges should follow that institution’s grievance process.
+Though the hosting institution’s accessibility services staff will consult with OARS when appropriate to support students as proactively as possible, any formal grievances regarding barriers or discrimination encountered at another institution in the Five Colleges should follow the host institution’s grievance process.